goblinhack/zorbash/README.md

 Welcome to the lair of the dread tentacleye, Zorbash.
 Liberate the Orb of Zorb and defeat Zorbash to win.

 This is work in progress.
-My pplan is to release a minimal viable game this year; 2022.
+My plan is to release a minimal viable game this year; 2022.
 Likely linux only with windows to follow later.
 4 bosses plus final boss.

 Comments and suggestions welcome.